sylvainschmitt/troll_eval/outputs/README.md

   leaf phenology model in the calibration chapter
 - composition.tsv: forest composition of Paracou and Tapajos from the inventories chapter
+- evaluation_fluxes.tsv: the summary of TROLL simulations for the evaluation of fluxes
+- evaluation_forest.tsv: the summary of TROLL simulations for the evaluation of forest structure and composition
 - fluxnet_climate.tsv: FLUXNET 2015 climate data prepared from the
   climate chapter
 - fluxnet_fluxes.tsv: FLUXNET 2015 fluxes data prepared from the fluxes